khaudio/shairport-sync-vm/README.md

 ## On Guest

-Run `setup.sh` and/or follow the steps below.
+Run `setup01.sh`, reboot, then run `setup02.sh`.
+Alternativley, follow the steps, below.

 Where `airplay-001` is the desired hostname for the virtual machine